-Computer testing: These will be assigned per the class coordinator according to the class schedule.
+Computer testing: These will be assigned by the class coordinator according to the class schedule.
 The Department of Nursing adheres to the University Policy regarding computer work and plagiarism.

-Practicum experiences: Each practicum course is 45 hours.
+Practicum experiences: Each practicum course is designated clinical contact hours (these vary depending on the clinical course).
 The practicum facilities may include hospitals, mental health centers, doctor's offices, nursing homes, county health departments, and other designated health agencies.